Skip to main content

 The educational standards in the subjects German and mathematics from 2004 for the primary level as well as the First School Certificate and the Intermediate School Certificate were revised and further developed in 2022.
 The educational standards for the first foreign language for the Erster Schulabschluss from 2003 and the educational standards for the first foreign language for the Mittlerer Schulabschluss from 2004 were revised and further developed in 2023.
 Educational standards for the natural sciences (biology, chemistry, physics) for the Mittlerer Schulabschluss leaving certificate are currently being developed.

+In June 2020, the Standing Conference established uniform performance requirements for the gymnasiale Oberstufe and the Abitur in the natural sciences in all 16 Länder.
+To this end, binding educational standards were adopted in the natural science subjects of biology, chemistry and physics.
 The educational standards for the Allgemeine Hochschulreife in the natural sciences are to be implemented in the gymnasiale Oberstufe on an incremental basis from the 2022/2023 school year.
-In the 2024/2025 school year, the Abitur examinations in biology, chemistry and physics will be conducted nationwide on the basis of the new educational standards.
+In the 2024/25 school year, the Abitur examinations in biology, chemistry and physics will be conducted nationwide on the basis of the new educational standards.

 With the exception of Berufsoberschulen, which have a special profile, the educational standards adopted for the Allgemeine Hochschulreife for the subjects German, mathematics and the continued foreign language (English/French) as well as for the three natural science subjects apply to all courses of study leading to the general higher education entrance qualification.